sg893052/sonic-buildimage/L2/STP/SONiC PVST FDS.md

  3. Support debug commands as mentioned in section 3.6.4
  4. Support Openconfig yang model - with extensions for supporting PVST
  5. Support REST APIs for config and operational data
+ 6. Support industry standard CLIs as mentioned in section 8

 ## 1.3 Scalability Requirements
 16k port-vlan instances with max 255 STP instances.